neocturne/MinedMap/README.md

 Note that it is not possible to open the viewer *index.html* without a webserver, as it cannot load the generated map information from `file://` URIs.
-For testing purposes, you can use a minimal HTTP server, e.g. (if you have Python installed):
+For testing purposes, you can use a minimal HTTP server, e.g. if you have Python installed just run the following in the viewer directory:
 ```shell
 python3 -m http.server
 ```